Voog/design-boilerplate/README.md

 * Words should be separated with undescores (to distinct them from class names).

-## 3. Other user-editable areas
-### 3.1 Article areas
-Article areas are user-editable areas for each article.

 ## 3. Layouts
 Layout is a html/liquid code that is used for rendering website pages.
 Layouts are located in the folder **/layouts**.